jasition/jasition.github.io/_posts/2019-03-28-crud-es-cqrs-rp.md

 # The bigger picture
 If you put everything together, it become like this:

 ![CQRS_ES_RP](/images/cqrs+es+rp.png)

 # Recommendations
-* Apply Functional Programming, SOLID Principles and Hexagonal Architecture to ensure the deterministic behaviours and consistency.
-Also I did not abandoning Object-oriented programming (OOP).
+I strongly recommended applying Functional Programming, SOLID Principles and Hexagonal Architecture in this combination to ensure the deterministic behaviours and consistency.
+Also I did not abandoning Object-oriented programming (OOP) by using Functional programming (FP).
 I have another article [here](../_posts/2018/12/11/solid-hexagonal-functional.md) to go into the details.

-* Define your bounded context sensibly before you apply this combination.
+The bounded context must be sensibly defined before you apply this combination.
 Each domain should apply its application semantics independently.

-* These application semantics are agnostic to any library or technology.
+These application semantics are agnostic to any library or technology.
 Using a library for CQRS does not migrate your application semantics automatically.
 Application Semantics is the meaning you make out of the design.

-* All these semantics can be applied independently, and you must have good reasons to mix any one of them together.
+All these semantics can be applied independently, and you must have good reasons to mix any one of them together.

 # By the way...
 I have struggled for months in writing this article.
 The main reason was that I did not feel I learned enough to combine all these concepts together.
 So I went back to my personal projects to explore.
 Also I was in the middle of changing jobs and country of residence that did not help me concentrate on this.